 How to Make Champurrado

 Making champurrado is quite easy, the piloncillo and cinnamon are simmered in water until completely dissolved, then a Mexican chocolate tablet is added.
 Once the chocolate has melted into the piloncillo mixture the fresh masa is added.
 The masa thickens the chocolate creating a thick, sweet, and chocolatey drink.
-Then everything is frothed with a molinillo and served hot.
+Then everything is stirred and served hot.

 This authentic Mexican champurrado is made with water instead of milk, just like in pre-Columbian times.

-- If you want to use milk I recommend you use almond-coconut milk.
+- If you want to use milk you can use your favorite plant-milk.

 - 4 cups Water